Science Fairs: The Missing Piece of the Education Puzzle

 I liked the science fair club because it encouraged me to take a more active role in my education by allowing me to choose an area of research that I was interested in.
 I was not forced to learn biology or chemistry.
 Instead, I read about exciting research on exoskeletons and supercapacitors.
 Naturally, I became interested in learning as I connected exoskeletons with biology and supercapacitors with chemistry.

 From my supercapacitor project, I learned about electrochemistry and materials science.
 This made me realize chemistry was essential to understand our energy crisis’s future, so I was motivated to take a high school chemistry class.
 Because I now understood the importance and purpose of chemistry in the real world, I was better able to understand it in a classroom.
-The chemistry class turned out to be my favorite that year.
+The chemistry class turned out to be my favourite that year.
 My genuine interest in the topic also made learning easier and much more enjoyable.

 Before participating in the science fair club, not only was I bored in class, but I was starting to become jaded about education.
 It seemed like test scores were the only measure of my intelligence.
 I’m lucky to have found the missing piece in my education puzzle.